dakota-kallas/dakota-kallas/README.md

 - Proficient in front-end development technologies like HTML, CSS, and JavaScript.
 - Passion for continuous learning and self-improvement.

 Feel free to reach out to me for any opportunities or just to connect!
-You can find me on [LinkedIn or other social media platform].
+You can find me on <a href="https://www.linkedin.com/in/dakota-kallas/" target="_blank">LinkedIn</a>.

 Cheers!